Gimbal vs Glidecam Stabilizer. Which Is Best, And Why?

 You control a gimbal with a small joystick on the gimbal handle, and sometimes you can even program it via an app on your smartphone (great for hyper lapses).

-Because a gimbal is controlled this way, a gimbal often produces a more mechanical movement compared to a Glidecam, where you can control the movement of the camera in a more hands-on kinda way.
+Because a gimbal is controlled this way, it often produces a more mechanical movement than a Glidecam, where you can control the camera’s movement in a more hands-on way.

-Like with a Glidecam, you need to bend your knees when moving around in not to get footage that bobs up and down.
+Like with a Glidecam, you need to bend your knees when moving around so as not to get footage that bobs up and down.

-If you want to learn more tips and tricks on how to use your gimbal have a look at my article 5 Pro Tips To Make The Most Of Your Gimbal For Your DSLR Camera.
+If you want to learn more tips and tricks on using your gimbal, look at my article 5 Pro Tips To Make The Most Of Your Gimbal For Your DSLR Camera.

-As promised earlier on in this blog post, I’ve created this comparison table of pros and cons of gimbals vs glidecams.
-I hope you find it useful the next time you need to decide between one or the other.
+As promised in this blog post, I’ve created this comparison table of the pros and cons of gimbals vs glidecams.
+I hope you find it useful the next time you decide between one or the other.

 Gimbals vs Glidecam-type stabilizersGlidecamGimbal